 The IRS may also convert your refund from a direct deposit to a paper check.
 This will delay your refund but it is simply a security measure.
 It protects the IRS from sending money to a bank account it does not believe is yours.

-Many state governments in 2018 and 2019 have also said that they will take longer to process tax returns because of new security measures.
+Many state governments have also said that they will take longer to process tax returns because of new security measures.
 A state government may also work on a different timeline than the IRS.
 For example, Alabama historically has not started issuing refunds until March 1.
 The IRS starts issuing refunds in February.

 If you are trying to track your state refund, read this article on where your state refund is.

-Reason for Delay: You Filed a Paper Return
+Reason for Tax Refund Delay: You Filed a Paper Return

-As mentioned earlier, the IRS takes significantly longer (six to eight weeks) to process paper returns.
-That means you will wait longer for a refund than if you e-file.
-If you file a paper return via certified mail, it will take the IRS even longer to process the return.
+As mentioned earlier, the IRS normally takes longer to process paper returns than electronically filed returns.
+That means you will wait longer for a refund—and even longer if you want your refund as a check.
+The IRS also takes longer to process a return and issue a refund if you file a paper return via certified mail.

 Speaking of paper returns, you will need to file all amended returns (1040X) as a paper return.
 The IRS estimates the processing time for amended returns as somewhere between eight and 12 weeks.